 The present ranch operation includes livestock grazing and hay production.
 The current owners have implemented a conservative livestock grazing program of approximately 60 cow/calf pairs for seven months, and yearlong grazing for approximately 6-10 horses.
 Pastures are managed for light to moderate utilization to insure quality wildlife habitat and robust range health.
 The ranch produces up to approximately 300 tons of grass hay each year, mainly a mix of orchard grass, timothy, and brome which makes excellent horse and cattle feed.
 Hay production could be increased significantly with conversion back into alfalfa hay.
 Historically, small grain crops also were stored on the ranch, using three small on-site silos.

-The current owners have upgraded and improved the pipeline irrigation system, with a new center pivot and a smaller side-roll system increasing irrigation efficiency and water conservation.
+The current owners have upgraded and improved the pipeline irrigation system, with a new center pivot and a smaller side-roll system increasing irrigation efficiency and water conservation, which is much needed in Wyoming.
 The balance of irrigated ground can be watered via big-gun reel lines.
 Irrigation water is provided by gravity flow via the Prairie Dog Ditch, therefore there are no pumping costs associated with irrigation.
 Pressure and sediment reducers have been installed along the center pivot and side-roll delivery line as well.
 Much of the ranch interior and perimeter fence has been either replaced or upgraded, and is in very good working condition.